-He continues to serve as a Member of the Board of Directors of the Staten Island Trial Lawyers Association and in the role as “Past President,” an advisory position sanctioned by the by laws of the Association.
+He continues to serve as a Member of the Board of Directors of the Staten Island Trial Lawyers Association (“SITLA”) and in the role as “Past President,” an advisory position sanctioned by the by laws of the Association.
 In June 2017, he was elected to the Executive Board of SITLA as Secretary.

 In 2015, he founded the “Staten Island Trial Lawyers Summer Youth Internship Program” and the “Staten Island Trial Lawyers Award for a Distinguished Law Student.”

-In July 2016, he served as the Chair and Moderator of the S.I.
-Trial Lawyers Summer Youth Internship Program which featured Richmond County DA Michael McMahon, Rabbi Romi Cohen (author of “The Youngest Partisan”) and Federal Judge Raymond Dearie as Guest Lecturers.
+He continues to serve, each year, as the Chairman and Moderator of the S.I.
+Trial Lawyers Summer Youth Internship Program.
+Past Guest Speakers have included Richmond County DA Michael McMahon, Rabbi Romi Cohen (author of “The Youngest Partisan”) and Federal Judge Raymond Dearie.